Must Have Guitar Pedals Chosen By Top Guitar Bloggers

 Joe at Deftdigits.com

 Most amplifiers will give you a dirty channel, variously called “lead,” “gain,” “overdrive,” “distortion,” or just plain “dirty.”
 But unless you’re rocking a fancy incredible tube amp, you can probably get more versatile and higher quality sounds from a pedal.
 One of the all-time classic options is the Boss DS-1.
-Operation is simple; it’s distortion, and it rocks.
+The operation is simple; it’s distortion, and it rocks.
 Best for heavy stuff, like grunge, metal, punk.

 If I had to guess the single most-used effect in the history of electric guitar, it would be the wah.
 Jimi Hendrix, Jimmy Page, Tom Morello, Slash, and Stevie Ray Vaughan are among its most notorious users.
 The effect is great for adding a vocal-like quality to your lead playing or embarrassing your roommate with a little “bow-chicka-bow-wow” as he leaves for a date.
 You can’t go wrong with the classic, original Dunlop Crybaby.